carbon-language/carbon-lang/docs/design/syntactic_conventions.md

 ## Overview

-Right now we expect variable syntax like: `Int: x`.
+Right now we expect variable syntax like: `Int x`.

 There are probably other syntactic conventions that can be added here, too.